LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/_index.md

 - delete lines
 - add lines

-Like many of the Userspace Applications introduced in this course we will only be covering a small portion of what you can do with a tool.
+Like many of the Userspace Applications introduced in this course we will only be covering a small portion of what you can do with the tool.

 In the case of `sed` we will simply be showing you how to use the substitute feature.
 You have likely used a similar feature in other software called `Find & Replace`.